puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ## Drill plate

 You need 70*60mm plate, 4mm thick.
-3mm thick posible, but not recommended.
+3mm thick possible, but not recommended.
 Cut it with circular or hand saw.
 If you use [mini table saw](https://www.aliexpress.com/item/32845187139.html) and have no experience, you should know:

 - No need to buy separate saw disc for metal, stock one is ok.
-- ADD OIL to cut area.
+- Add oil to cut area.
 That's important.
 - Train first :).
 Do couple of test cuts.

 IMPORTANT.
 Prior to drill plate, check inner holes.
-Those are for 49mm MCH.
-If your heater has different size (48mm or 50mm) - stick MCH to PCB and drill 2 new holes at proper position.
+Those are for 49.2 mm MCH.
+If your one has different size (48mm or 50mm) - stick MCH to PCB and drill 2 new holes at the edge opposite to MCH wires.

 Stick plate to PCB with sticky tape, and drill holes to mount MCH and plate itself.
 Then, set exact drill bit height from previous test samples, and make cones for screw caps.

-Note: make outer cones 1mm deeper than inner cones, to leave enougth room between heater and PCB.
+Note: make outer cones 1mm deeper than inner cones, to leave enough room between heater and PCB.

-After all - sand plate to remove artefacts and improve painting quality.
+After all - sand plate to remove artifacts and improve painting quality.

 ![](images/plate_drilled_4mm.jpg)